Lately, I’ve been thinking a lot about why people don’t reach their goals and the common mistakes that they make over and over again.

 You become like the five people you spend the most time with.
 Do the people you hang out with aspire to do more in their life?
 Do you have friends that are passionate about reaching their goals?
 Your circle should consist of people who add value to your life and push you to be better.
 If your friends lack ambition or have no desire to pursue anything positive in their life and you spend the majority of your time with them, trust me you'll end up just like them.

 Simple fix: Connect with goal oriented people.
 Go to network events.
 Check out meetup.com.
 Join Facebook groups.
-Sign up for the girl be free weekly notes and get access to the resource library that will inspire and motivate you to take action.
+Sign up for the girl be free weekly notes that will inspire and motivate you to take action.

 Mistake #6 Your goals are unclear